Search

 The Secure Act 2.0 & catch-up contribution changes in 2025

-Thanks to the Secure Act 2.0, starting in 2025 participants turning 60, 61, 62 or 63 during that calendar year, the client can do the regular catchup plus an additional amount limited to $10,000 or 150% of the dollar amount which would be in effect under such clause for 2025 for eligible participants.
+Thanks to the Secure Act 2.0, if you're turning 60, 61, 62 or 63 during that calendar year, you're eligible for more catch-up contributions.
+You can do the regular catch-up contribution plus an additional amount limited to $10,000 or 150% of the standard contribution limit, whichever is greater.

 Another similarity between 401(k)s and 403(b)s: The employer is allowed—though not required—to allow hardship withdrawals for workers contributing to the retirement plan.
 If employers want to offer them, they need to have clear, written guidelines for what's allowed and what's not.